affinidi/reference-app-affinidi-vault/generator/dotnet/template/Readme.md

     dotnet --version
     ```

-    You should get Output as, please reinstal if dotet version is not 8.0.xxx
+    You should get the output as below, please reinstall dotnet if the version is not 8.0.xxx
     ```sh
     8.0.100
     ```